For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 About this Work

-This view by Girtin of the ruined castle at Corfe in Dorset was almost certainly made from a drawing by the amateur artist and antiquarian James Moore (1762–99), and Girtin probably did not visit the site himself.
-Girtin’s earliest patron visited Corfe in 1791 and he made at least six sketches of the ruins on two dates, 6 July and 30 July (see figure 1 and figure 2).
-Unfortunately, Girtin’s watercolour has not been seen in public for sixty years and as no photograph has been traced it is not possible to say which Moore drawing he worked from.
-However, the link between the drawing and Moore is established beyond reasonable doubt, since even though the work did not descend down the family line, as in the case of the vast majority of the drawings he commissioned from Girtin, a note by Moore records that he gave a watercolour of Corfe to a ‘Mr Scott’ in 1797.1 The dimensions of the drawing also tally with the seventy or so other drawings that Girtin produced after sketches by Moore, which are generally on paper measuring approximately 6 ½ × 8 ½ in (16.5 × 21.5 cm), and so it may have dated from the period between October 1792 and February 1793, when Girtin is documented as having worked for him for a fee of six shillings a day (Moore, Payments, 1792–93).2 Certainly, Corfe Castle was just the sort of subject to attract the interest of the antiquarian and he included an aquatint of the Norman Great Tower in his Monastic Remains and Ancient Castles in England and Wales (see figure 3) (Moore, 1792).
-As was so often the case with Moore’s sketches, the close-up view records the architectural details that interested the antiquarian and it does not exploit the picturesque possibilities of the ruins’ spectacular natural setting.
+This view by Girtin of the Norman great tower of the ruined castle at Corfe in Dorset was made from a drawing (see source image above) by the amateur artist and antiquarian James Moore (1762–99), and Girtin did not visit the site himself.
+Girtin’s earliest significant patron travelled to Corfe in 1791 and he made eight sketches of the ruins on two dates, 6 July and 30 July, including five studies of the great tower (see figure 1 and figure 2).
+Girtin’s reworking of Moore’s sketch shows the tower from the outer bailey looking north.
+The dimensions of the drawing tally with the seventy or so other drawings that Girtin produced after sketches by Moore, which are generally on paper measuring approximately 6 ½ × 8 ½ in (16.5 × 21.5 cm), and so it probably dates from the period between October 1792 and February 1793, when Girtin is documented as having worked for him for a fee of six shillings a day (Moore, Payments, 1792–93).1 The work did not descend down the family line, as in the case of the majority of the drawings Moore commissioned from Girtin, but the provenance is reasonably secure as a note by the patron records that he gave a watercolour of ‘Corfe‘ to a ‘Mr Scott‘ in 1797.2 Corfe Castle was just the sort of subject to attract the interest of the antiquarian and he included an aquatint (see figure 3) of the great tower in his Monastic Remains and Ancient Castles in England and Wales (Moore, 1792).
+As was so often the case with Moore’s sketches, the close-up view records the architectural details that interested the antiquarian and it does not exploit the picturesque possibilities of the ruins’ spectacular setting.

 by Greg Smith